NewsLocal NewsIn Your NeighborhoodCorpus Christi

 and last updated

-CORPUS CHRISTI, Texas — City Council voted Tuesday to delay further funding for the Inner Harbor desalination project — and within 24 hours, a state senator made it clear the funds in question likely can’t be used for anything else.
+CORPUS CHRISTI, Texas — City Council voted Tuesday to delay further funding for the Inner Harbor desalination project — so some council members can get some clairty.

-His letter coming at around the same time as Councilmember Carolyn Vaughn's to the Texas Water Develoment Board.
-Co-signed by Eric Cantu, Sylvia Campos, and Gil Hernandez, the letter reportedly asking several things including, That letter, addressed whether funds from the state’s water infrastructure program could be redirected toward alternative water supply options.
+Councilmember Carolyn Vaughn penned a letter to the Texas Water Develoment Board.
+Co-signed by Eric Cantu, Sylvia Campos, and Gil Hernandez, it reportedly asked several questions, namely could the funds be redirected toward alternative water supply options.
 It also sought clarity on loan repayment terms and the availability of additional grant funding.

-During Tuesday’s meeting, Cantu introduced a motion to pause the project for 30 days, which the council approved.
-The delay gives the state time to formally respond.
+During Tuesday’s meeting, Cantu introduced a motion to pause the project for 30 days, giving the State time to formally respond.

 Hernandez, one of the four signatories, said the city must weigh the long-term cost.
 “I’d rather walk away from $27 million than spend $1.2 billion,” he said.
 “This is a generational decision.
 You put a billion dollars on the backs of residents… they’ll be paying it off for 30 years.”